 Louisville, US is preparing

 In 2003, Louisville became the largest US city in more than three decades to consolidate city and county governments, a move that has allowed it to address transportation needs more comprehensively.
 With initial funding from Bloomberg Philanthropies Innovation Team program, Metro Louisville created the Office of Performance Improvement & Innovation in 2012.

 In 2017, the Office of Performance Improvement and Innovation started, in partnership with Louisville Forward and the Public Works Department, the Mobility Innovation Team.
-The team describes itself as “a cross-functional group that meets regularly to prepare Louisville Metro for potential disruptive changes to our transportation system.
+The team described itself as “a cross-functional group that meets regularly to prepare Louisville Metro for potential disruptive changes to our transportation system.
 The team discusses emerging issues in transportation focused on how new technology and innovations could impact how people and goods move in our community.
 The goal of the team is to incorporate new innovations in our transportation system in ways that allow us to accomplish to our larger community goals of reducing vehicle miles traveled (VMT) and improving safety and equity for our residents."

-The Mobility Innovation Team recently outlined its approach to AVs in an AV Playbook highlighting five future plays:
+In 2018, the Mobility Innovation Team outlined its approach to AVs in an AV Playbook highlighting five future plays:

 (1) Ensure that major infrastructure decisions focus on moving people and consider the effects of AVs.